corybill/maddox/README.md

 1. IgnoreParam - If you replace a parameter within a 'shouldBeCalledWith' (or any of its variants) function call, then that parameter will not validated.
-2. EmptyResult - When your mocked function doesn't have a return value, you can use the EmptyResult constant instead of saying undefined.
+2. EmptyResult - When your mocked function doesn't have a return value, you can use the EmptyResult constant instead of passing in undefined.
-2. EmptyParameters - When your mocked function has no expected parameters, you can use EmptyParameters constant instead of saying empty array.
+2. EmptyParameters - When your mocked function has no expected parameters, you can use the EmptyParameters constant instead of saying empty array.

 ### Scenario API